replicate/cog/CONTRIBUTING.md

 You'll need to [install Go 1.16](https://golang.org/doc/install).
 If you're using a newer Mac with an M1 chip, be sure to download the `darwin-arm64` installer package.
 Alternatively you can run `brew install go` which will automatically detect and use the appropriate installer for your system architecture.

+Install the Python dependencies:

+    pip install -r requirements-dev.txt

-Once you have Go installed, then run:
+Once you have Go installed, run:

     make install